 In reality, the Court will always look to the best of interest of the child.
 This means the court will look to the parent who can provide the “greatest possible protection of the child’s physical, psychological and emotion safety”.
 Factors to be considered are: the status quo, this involves looking at the child’s care history, the parent’s willingness to cooperate and communicate the child’s needs, instances of family violence and, but not limited to, the child’s wishes.
-In an amicable co-parenting situation, joint custody may be award and both parties share the responsibilities and decision-making abilities about the children together.
+In an amicable co-parenting situation, joint custody may be awarded and both parties will share the responsibilities and decision-making abilities about the children together.

 Initial Consultations Result in Retainers

 A typical lawyer meets with dozens of potential new clients each week.
 They do not go into the initial consultations expecting you to retain – and neither should you!
 During the initial consultation a lawyer will review your specific situation and provide legal advice as well as what your next steps should be.
 You are under no obligation to retain at the conclusion of the meeting.
 We encourage our clients to take time to think about the information provided in the initial consultation.
 We can even provide a retainer agreement for you to take home and review if you do not feel comfortable signing on the spot.
 Finally, we encourage clients to seek a second opinion if they wish to learn more about their situation from another perspective.
 Trust us – we don’t take it personally!